 4. Study of plasmolysis in epidermal peels (e.g. Rhoeo/lily leaves or flashy scale leaves of onion bulb).

-5. Study of distribution of stomata in the upper and lower surface of leaves.
+5. Study of distribution of stomata on the upper and lower surfaces of leaves.

-7. Test for the presence of sugar, starch, proteins and fats.
-Detection in suitable plant and animal materials.
+7. Test for the presence of sugar, starch, proteins and fats in suitable plant and animal materials.

 8. Separation of plant pigments through paper chromatography.